DataCanvasIO/YLearn/docs/en_US/source/sub/why.rst

     :param dict, optional, default=None discovery_options: Parameters (key-values) to initialize the discovery model
     :param str, optional, default='auto' estimator: Name of a valid EstimatorModel.
 One can also pass an instance of a valid estimator model.
     :param dict, optional, default=None estimator_options: Parameters (key-values) to initialize the estimator model
+    :param callable, optional, default=None fn_cost: Cost function,  used to readjust the causal effect based on cost.
+    :param str, default='effect' effect_name: The column name in the argument DataFrame passed to fn_cost.
+        Effective when fn_cost is not None.
     :param int, optional, default=None random_state: Random state seed

     .. py:attribute:: `feature_names_in_`